jan-forest/autoencodix-reproducibility/README.md

 # PAPER README
-This repo shows how to create all results of the paper in a reproducible way.
+This repo shows how to create all results of the manuscript https://www.biorxiv.org/ [TODO] in a reproducible way.
 To get the results and visualization do the following:

 ### 1. Clone the Repo: